Higher Airy structures, W algebras and topological recursion: W algebras and twisted modules

 \subsection{The graded Lie subalgebra property}

 In this section we construct a number of left ideals for the algebra of modes of $\mathcal{W}$ algebras that are graded Lie subalgebras.
 This will be essential for the construction of higher quantum Airy structures from modules of $\mathcal{W}$ algebras in the next section.
+We refer the reader to Section 3 of \cite{BBCC} for a more thorough treatment of the subalgebra property in the context of VOAs.